cml815/do/public/blog/simple-sbir-guide.md

 ---

-title: "A simple SBIR grant guide for small businesses"
+title: "An SBIR grant guide for small businesses"
 author: Caroline Leopold
 date: May 4, 2020